zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 * `taople` - the taople your handler cares about, an `Object` which can take either short form `key`s (`{ t, a, o }`) or long form `key`s (`{ term, action, orient }`).
-* `handler` - the `Function` you want to be called when that taople is set on the TAO
+* `handler` - the `Function` you want to be called when an AppCon matching that taople is set on the TAO

 ```javascript
 TAO.addInlineHandler({ t: 'App', a: 'Enter', o: 'Portal' }, (tao, data) => {